isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Requests for Approval.md

 	<li>Whether the transaction is aligned with Singapore’s national security interests.</li> </ul>
 <p>Please refer to the&nbsp;<a href="https://www.osir.gov.sg/resources/guidance-documents/" rel="noopener noreferrer nofollow" target="_blank">Guidelines on Fit and Proper Criteria</a>&nbsp;for more information.</p>
 <p>Mitigation measures may also be imposed as part of approval of a transaction.</p>
-<p>Parties may wish to contact <a href="mailto:contact@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank">contact@osir.gov.sg</a>&nbsp;to discuss appropriate mitigation measures, which would depend on the facts and circumstances of each case. </p>
+<p>Parties may wish to contact <a href="https://go.gov.sg/contactosir" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/contactosir</a>&nbsp;to discuss appropriate mitigation measures, which would depend on the facts and circumstances of each case. </p>
 </div></li>

 <li><input type="checkbox" id="accordion3">